[Battle of the Brands] Lazada vs Shopee: Which is the Better Online Shopping Site?

 Which between Lazada vs Shopee is the better e-commerce platform in the Philippines?
 This comparison review should give you a glimpse on how each company fares in different aspects of e-commerce and customer service, so you can make an informed decision on where to shop online.

-Before we begin comparing Lazada vs Shopee, it’s important to understand first their respective business model, which affects their pricing, user experience, delivery speed, and other e-commerce features.
+Before we begin comparing Lazada vs Shopee, it’s important to first understand their business models, which affect their pricing, user experience, delivery speed, and other e-commerce features.

 The two leading online shopping sites use different business models.